MegaPast2Future/HerbiTraits/README.md

 # Using the data

-HerbiTraits consists of three csv files containing metadata, the trait dataset, and references.
-They are also available as an excel file which contains the three previously mentioned files.
-The dataset is open-access.For detailed information on the metadata, please see the [original publication](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in *Scientific Data* and the metadata file. <br>
+HerbiTraits consists of three csv files containing the trait dataset, metadata, and references.
+They are also available as an excel file which contains the three previously mentioned files as sheets.
+The dataset is open-access.
+For detailed information on the metadata, please see the [original publication](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in *Scientific Data* and the metadata file. <br>